piux2/learn_gno/index.md

 ### Basic concept

+Realm

+Package

+Persistent

 Bank

 Banker

-Realm

-Package

 Transaction

 # Build

+How to write a smart contrat on gnoland?

 What to build on gnoland?

-How to build on gnoland?